opentargets/genetics-finemapping/readme.md

 time python 5_combine_results.py

 # Make a note as to what this finemapping run contained.
 E.g.:
-echo "Run to add Covid-19 R4 GWAS results" > results/README.txt
+echo "Run to add 4 Covid studies (R4) and Daniel Crouch T1D study" > results/README.txt

 # Copy the results to GCS
 bash 6_copy_results_to_gcs.sh